WHAT ARE THE GIFTS OF THE HOLY SPIRIT & ARE THEY STILL VALID?

 Is any sick among you? let him call for the elders of the church; and let them pray over him, anointing him with oil in the name of the Lord: And the prayer of faith shall save the sick, and the Lord shall raise him up; and if he have committed sins, they shall be forgiven him (Jas.
 5:14-15).

-Special note: Those who feel that all sickness is the result of a person's sin should consider the case of Epaphroditus, who was sick on account of his devoted Christian service: For indeed he was sick nigh unto death: but God had mercy on him; and not on him only, but on me also, lest I should have sorrow upon sorrow.
+Special note: For those who believe that all sickness is a result of personal sin, consider the case of Epaphroditus, who was sick due to his devoted Christian service: For indeed he was sick nigh unto death: but God had mercy on him; and not on him only, but on me also, lest I should have sorrow upon sorrow.
 I sent him therefore the more carefully, that, when ye see him again, ye may rejoice, and that I may be the less sorrowful.
 Receive him therefore in the Lord with all gladness; and hold such in reputation: Because for the work of Christ he was nigh unto death, not regarding his life, to supply your lack of service toward me (Php.
 2:27-30).

-Important: While professional medical help is necessary under certain circumstances, as a personal preference, I try my best to avoid the use of pharmaceutical drugs as a means of curing sickness.
-Medical research has clearly proven that drugs only lead to further health problems, like side effects, that worsen one's overall health in the course of treatment.
-In my opinion, it's much wiser for people to rely on natural, God-given herbs in order to promote good health, rather than pharmaceutical drugs.
-In fact, it is essential to learn the use of herbs since we may not always have the convenience of consulting a doctor for help.
+Important: While professional medical help is necessary in certain circumstances, I personally prefer to avoid pharmaceutical drugs as a primary means of curing illness.
+Medical research has clearly shown that drugs often lead to additional health problems, including harmful side effects that can worsen one's overall health.
+In my view, it is wiser to rely on natural, God-given herbs to promote good health rather than pharmaceutical drugs.
+Learning to use herbs is essential, especially since we may not always have the convenience of consulting a doctor.

 Prophecy (Rom.
 12:6; 1Co.
 12:10; Eph.
 4:11)